grubert65/chaostoolkit-storeevent/README.md

 The 'only_actions' parameter allows to trace only actions, not probes.
 The 'tags' parameter allows to add custom tags to each annotation.

-Refer to the official Grafana documentation for details on how to set up data stores for InfluxDB databases.
-For the Grafana driver just use the default grafana data store when configuring the annotations for your dashboard.

 Then, at the proper level, configure the control driver: